GSA/touchpoints/docs/DEPLOYMENT.md

 * the `develop` branch is merged to `master` via Pull Request
   * [ ] green (passing) master builds get deployed to [Demo](https://touchpoints-demo.app.cloud.gov) automatically via CircleCI
 * ON DEMO...
-* Users can use the product and share feedback ➰ in a Demo environment
+* Users can use the product and share feedback continuously ➰ in a Demo environment
 * CREATING A RELEASE:
 * releases are tagged using semantic versioning. for example: `git tag 0.0.1`
 * 🚢 TO PRODUCTION!